Options for People Who Use Abusive Behaviors

 Domestic violence happens because one person believes they have the right to exercise power and control over the other person in that relationship.
 That belief is supported by a system of personal and cultural experiences and attitudes.
 While changing belief systems and ending abusive behaviors is difficult, it is not impossible.

 A person who chooses to abuse may also have substance use or mental health disorders that exacerbate their behavior.
-Indeed, many do, but abusive behavior is not caused by substance abuse or mental health issues.
+Indeed, many do, but abusive behavior is not caused by substance use or mental health issues.
 While addressing co-occurring issues is one piece of creating a safe future, we must recognize that the only way to address and change abusive behavior is to deal directly with the belief systems that cause them.

-All CBIPs work with local Domestic Violence Resource Centers to maintain the highest standards for victim safety and offender accountability.
+All CDVIPs work with local Domestic Violence Resource Centers to maintain the highest standards for victim safety and offender accountability.
 To find the Certified Batterer’s Intervention Program nearest you, visit the Maine Department of Corrections’ website.